tranek/GASDocumentation/README.md

 `Reticles` are not replicated by default, but can be made replicated if it makes sense for your game to show other players who the local player is targeting.

 `Reticles` will only display on the current valid target with the default `TargetActors`.
 For example, if you're using a `AGameplayAbilityTargetActor_SingleLineTrace` to trace for a target, the `Reticle` will only appear when the enemy is directly in the trace path.
 If you look away, the enemy is no longer a valid target and the `Reticle` will disappear.
 If you want the `Reticle` to stay on the last valid target, you will want to customize your `TargetActor` to remember the last valid target and keep the `Reticle` on them.
-I refer to these as persistent targets as they persist until the `TargetActor` receives confirmation or cancellation, the `TargetActor` finds a new valid target in its trace/overlap, or the target is no longer valid (destroyed).
+I refer to these as persistent targets as they will persist until the `TargetActor` receives confirmation or cancellation, the `TargetActor` finds a new valid target in its trace/overlap, or the target is no longer valid (destroyed).
 GASShooter uses persistent targets for its rocket launcher's secondary ability's homing rockets targeting.

 **[⬆ Back to Top](#table-of-contents)**